中文

 Applications, and Admissions

-Our mentoring process is deeply personalized, nurturing, and pragmatic—structured around three key phases:
+Our private 1:1 mentoring is deeply personalized, strategic, and pragmatic, structured around three key phases from each student’s standpoint:

 .